cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/tags.md

 | 404         | The `{entry-id}` UUID doesn't belong to a known file or folder or the file or folder isn't readable by the authenticated user. |

-The response will be a JSON document with a `"success"` field indicating whether or not the request succeeded.
-If `"success"` is `false`, a `"reason"` field will exist as well, providing a short, human readable explanation of the failure.
+Error responses may include a `reason` field, providing a short, human readable explanation of the failure.

 ### Example